 The best motivator is you

 You are probably the most versatile thing in the room and being able to make yourself a key motivator is really valuable.
 Wanting you for interactive games is a great tool for learning communication.
+Its is also great fun!

 My boys love being physical and really enjoy: